jvican/sbt-release-early/README.md

 tasks are easy to set up -- no need to resolve the latest version or scrap the library version from its sbt build.

+\* This assumes you won't ever delete a an already pushed tag.
+Don't make life more dangerous that what it already is.

 ### Version schema

-Any version that is not final is considered a snapshot even if it has a stable number and lacks the `-SNAPSHOT` suffix.
-For example, `0.3+10-4f489199` is a snapshot.
-This plugin takes the most literal definition of snapshot, where a snapshot release mirrors your codebase at given point in time.
+The version lingo is extracted from the [Semantic Versioning document](semver).

+This documentation and this plugin assumes that:
+* Version numbers are **final** if they **only** consist of a MAJOR, MINOR and PATCH VERSION.
+  For example, `1.0.1`, `2.4.98` and `10.1.6` are final releases.
+* Any other version number that contains build metadata or qualifiers like `RC`, `beta` or `alpha` are considered SNAPSHOTs even though if they lack the `-SNAPSHOT` suffix.
+For example, `0.3.0+10-4f489199`, `8.9.1-1f43aa21` or `1.0.0-RC` are snapshots.

+Note that the snapshot does not have a precise and commonly accepted definition and this differs from the common understanding of snapshot versions in the Scala community.

+`sbt-release-early` considers the most literal definition of snapshot: it's a release that mirrors the codebase at a given point of time and whose artifacts could not provide the same guarantees as final releases.

-#### Why not SNAPSHOTs?
+#### Why not regulard `-SNAPSHOT`s?

 Snapshots have important shortcomings: